jingxiaoliao/jingxiaoliao.github.io/_pages/includes/intro.md

 ### Openings

-I am seeking self-motivated students for online positions as Intern Engineers and Research Assistants.
-You will be recognized as an intern or RA at the Shenzhen Research Institute of Big Data.
-Our work focuses on LLM foundation model research, AI agents, and LLM compression.
-If you are interested in these areas, please feel free to contact me at jingxiao.liao[at]cityu.edu.hk
+I am seeking self-motivated students for remote positions as Intern Engineers and Research Assistants.
+Successful applicants will be affiliated with the [Shenzhen Research Institute of Big Data (深圳市大数据研究院)](https://www.sribd.cn/), a research institute of the Chinese University of Hong Kong (Shenzhen).
+Our research focuses on LLM foundation models, AI agents, industrial AI, and PHM.
+If you are interested in these areas, please feel free to contact me at jingxiao.liao[at]cityu.edu.hk.

 Our research group can provide internship certificates and recommendation letters for outstanding students, and support applications for Ph.D. programs in the United States and Hong Kong SAR.